forderud/WindowsBuildNodeCreator/README.md

-Sample project that demonstrates how to **automate building of a Windows CI/CD build node images** using Packer automation scripts.
+Sample project that demonstrates how to **automate building of Windows CI/CD build node images** using Packer automation scripts.
 The images can either be built on Amazon AWS or locally using Hyper-V.

 ### Installed SW
 * [CI agent](Install/InstallCiAgent.ps1) - Jenkins or GitLab CI